-BACHELOR OF SCIENCE (THREE-YEAR) General Studies 90 credits
+BACHELOR OF SCIENCE (THREE-Y EAR) General Studies 90 credits

-The goal of the Three-Year Bachelor of Arts and Bachelor of Science concentrations in General Studies is to develop and encourage student critical thinking and problem solving skills as students explore a variety of academic subjects in which they have a special interest.
-While these degrees do not specifically train students for a career, they allow students to develop their abilities and explore their interests.
+The goal of the Three-Year Bachelor of Arts and Bachelor of Science concentrations in General Studies is to develop and encourage critical thinking and problem-solving skills as students explore a variety of academic subjects.
+The program for the B.Sc. in General Studies enables students to gain a broad general knowledge across the disciplines, with a focus on physical and biological sciences, and the mathematical concepts on which these disciplines are based.